Sahej-codeit13/demo_sec-D/README.md

 # demo_sec-D
-starting github ,this is demo repo......my Sahej Preet Singh Chawla Now i will learn github
+starting github ,this is demo repo......by Sahej Preet Singh Chawla Now i will learn github